 Since Type 1 diabetes is an autoimmune condition, it cannot be prevented.
 Managing the condition requires daily insulin administration, monitoring blood sugar levels, and making lifestyle adjustments.

-Type 2 diabetes is the most common form of diabetes and typically develops later in life, although it is increasingly being diagnosed in younger individuals, including children and teens.
+Type 2 diabetes is the most common form of diabetes and typically develops later in life.
+However, doctors are diagnosing it more frequently in younger individuals, including children and teens.
 In Type 2 diabetes, the body still produces insulin, but it either doesn’t use it efficiently (a condition called insulin resistance) or doesn’t produce enough insulin to maintain normal blood sugar levels.

 Type 2 diabetes is largely linked to lifestyle factors, such as poor diet, lack of physical activity, and obesity, although genetics also play a significant role.
-Unlike Type 1 diabetes, Type 2 can often be prevented or delayed by making healthy lifestyle choices.
+Early diabetes symptoms like fatigue, frequent urination, and increased thirst often go unnoticed until the condition progresses.
+People can often prevent or delay Type 2 diabetes by making healthy lifestyle choices, unlike with Type 1 diabetes.

 Symptoms of Type 2 Diabetes: